AmineToualbi/Basket-for-Students/README.md

 Picasso for caching of images retrieved.
 RecyclerView & CardView for UI.
 FirebaseUI to easily populate our RecyclerView with UI elements retrieved from the Firebase database.
+Material Design features are used to provide a better UX.
+A CoordinatorLayout is implemented with a CollapsingToolbarLayout to create animations during user navigation.

 # UI